 Listed below are common forms of evidence that police officers attempt to gather.
 Also listed are investigative techniques used by police officers when investigating sex allegations made by children:

-Interviewing Other Witnesses that may Support the Complainant.
+- Interviewing Other Witnesses that may Support the Complainant.
 Police officers will typically interview any witnesses that they think will support the complainant’s allegation.
 Who those potential witnesses are depends on the surrounding circumstances of the allegation.
 If a mother and stepfather are going through a divorce, it is not uncommon for a child complainant to accuse the stepfather of a sex offense.
 In this scenario, the mother and those related to the mother are often supportive of the complainant’s story.
-If a school teacher is accused by a student of a sex offense, then friends and family members of the complainant student will often be supportive of the complainant’s story.
+If a student accuses a school teacher of a sex offense, then friends and family members of the complainant student will often be supportive of the complainant’s story.

 Police officers will also inquire whether any other child has ever accused the person of doing anything sexually inappropriate.
 Police officers will investigate any prior complaints made against the accused.